+- Member's SDCB care plan;

+- Reports as requested in the SDCB care plan;

+- Contact notes; and

+- Training roster(s).

+- Have and maintain a current New Mexico license with the appropriate professional field licensing body; current licensure may be any of the following:

+- MD;

+- Licensed clinical psychologist;

 - Licensed psychologist associate (masters or PhD level);

 - LISW or LMSW;

 - LPCC;

 - Licensed professional counselor (LPC);

 - Licensed psychiatric nurse;

 - LMFT; or

 - Licensed practicing art therapist (LPAT).

-- Behavior Support Consultant Qualifications Provider Agency
+- Behavior Support Consultant Qualifications Provider Qualifications Provider Agency

 - Provide a tax identification number; and current business license issued by State, county or city government, if required;

-- o Maintain a member file within HIPAA guidelines to include:
+- Maintain a member Member file within HIPAA guidelines to include:

 - Member's SDCB care plan;

 - Reports as requested in the SDCB care plan;

 - Contact notes; and

 - Training roster(s).

 - Ensure therapists have and maintain a current New Mexico license with the appropriate professional field licensing body; current licensure may be any of the following:

 - MD;

 - Licensed clinical psychologist;

 - Licensed psychologist associate (masters or PhD level);

 - LISW or LMSW;

 - LPCC;

+- LPC;